goodekat/LIME-research-journals/README.md

 ## Talking points

+  - I am thinking about moving the paper to a new repository and then renaming this repository as LIME-research-journals and using it more as a place to try stuff out
   - Can I remove some of the sources from the references file that I am not going to use?